Discreet Abortion Pill Delivery, Anywhere

 If your dorm receives USPS or other carrier deliveries, you can have your medication shipped there.

-How campus mail typically works:
+How campus mail works:

 Tips for dorm delivery: